jotruebl/Pyce_Tools/docs/getting_started.rst

 If the sample is of :py:attr:`type` aerosol, the metadata will also include rinse volume and aeorosol size regime.

 The calculated report file is then saved to the appropriate folder.
-See :py:func:`pyce_tools.calculate_raw` for specifics.
+See :py:func:`.calculate_raw` for specifics.

 3.4 Cleaning Calculated Report Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:func:`pyce_tools.clean_calculated_in` function loads and cleans each calculated report file into a format that’s easier to use in Python.
+The :py:func:`.clean_calculated_in` function loads and cleans each calculated report file into a format that’s easier to use in Python.
 Some processes carried out by this function include renaming columns, reshaping the dataframes, and most importantly, combining all the calculated report files into a single time series file.
 This means you will want to ensure each project or experiment has its own folder so that results from different projects don't get combined into a single time series.

 The output of this function is a csv file where each row is an observation and each column is a temperature.
 Seawater sample types will also have columns for datetime, time, process, type, location, and filtered/unfiltered indicator.
 The IN values are given in IN/mL of water.